Groundwater Conservation District and Groundwater Management Plan FAQs

 - What was the first groundwater management plan to be approved?

 - Are all GCDs required to develop a groundwater management plan?

 - How often are GCDs required to renew their management plan?

-- If a district amends its management plan before the statutory 5-year limit, is it required to submit the plan to the TWDB for approval?
+- If a GCD amends its management plan before the statutory five-year limit, is it required to submit the plan to the TWDB for approval?

 - Who approves a GCD's management plan?

 - How long does it take TWDB to approve a management plan?

 - What action can a GCD take if the TWDB denies approval of its management plan?

 - Can a GCD get help from the TWDB in the development of its management plan?

 - What happens to my Groundwater Management Plan once the TWDB releases a new or updated Groundwater Availability Model?

 - Where can I find more information on the items required in a groundwater management plan for administrative completeness?